cookiejar/cookietemple/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Associated Template/Command/Core**
-State the template handle (e.g. python-cli) and also add it in the title in the square brackets.
+State the template handle (e.g. python-cli) and also add it in the title.
 If your feature request is not directly related to any template, please state either the associated COOKIETEMPLE command or 'core' if it is a general COOKIETEMPLE bug.

 **Is your feature request related to a problem?
 Please describe.**